balobna1/Project-1/README.md

   - _TODO: Enter the playbook file. /etc/ansible/my-elkservers.yml

 This document contains the following details:

-- Description of the Topologu
+- Description of the Topology
 -  Access Policies
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored